iamkirankumaryadav/GenAI/Glossary.md

 - Response Generation: The LLM, now armed with both your original prompt and the retrieved information, generates its final response.
 - Benefits: Factual consistency, improved and relevant response, domain adaptibility.

+### **Self Attention**

+- A technique used in machine learning, especially in tasks like understanding language (NLP) and analyzing images.
+- It focuses on important parts of a sentence or image, but instead of a human controlling it, the model itself decides what to pay attention.
+  1. **Splitting the Input:** Self-attention first breaks the sentence down into individual words.
+  2. **Creating Queries, Keys, and Values:** Then, it creates three special codes to decide the importance of each word.
+    * **Query:** This is like a question the model asks about each word.
+It considers what kind of information it's looking for.
+    * **Key:** This acts like an answer.
+It holds the key information about the word itself.
+    * **Value:** This carries the actual content of the word.
+  3. **Matching and Weighting:** The model compares the "query" of each word to the "keys" of all the other words.
+This helps it find how relevant each word is to the question it's asking (the query).
+Based on this match, it assigns a weight to each word.
+  4. **Focusing on the Important:** Finally, the model takes the original words (values) and multiplies them by their weights.
+Words with higher weights (more relevant) are given more importance.
+This creates a new version of the sentence where the focus is on the most important parts for understanding the meaning.
+- Imagine you're a detective searching a room for clues.
+In self-attention, the query, key, and value act like your tools to find what's important.
+- **Query (What are you looking for?):** It's a specific question you have about a piece of evidence (the word).
+    * Example: You find a footprint (the word "footprint").
+Your query might be "Whose shoe made this?" (looking for a connection).
+- **Key (What information does it hold?):** This is the label on a box of evidence.
+It tells you the basic details about the evidence itself.
+    * Example: The key for "footprint" might be "size 10", "muddy", or "left foot".
+- **Value (The evidence itself):** This is the actual piece of evidence you're examining.
+    * Example: The value is simply the word "footprint" itself.

+1. You examine the footprint (the word).
+2. You ask yourself a question (the query): "Whose shoe made this?" (relevant to the case).
+3. You check the details of the footprint (the key): size, mud, left foot.
+This might help answer your question.
+4. Based on how well the details match your question, you decide how important this footprint is (the weight).
+5. A muddy footprint (like a strong key matching your query) is likely more relevant than its size.

+- In self-attention, this process happens with words in a sentence.
+- The model considers each word like a piece of evidence, creates a query based on the context, and uses the key and value to see how relevant it is to answer that question.
+- This helps the model focus on the most important parts of the sentence to understand its meaning.

 ### **Semantic Network**
 - A knowledge representation method used in AI to model relationships between concepts.
 - It's like a mind map, where concepts are like bubbles and the connections between them show how they're related.
 - Nodes: These represent the concepts, entities, objects (car, house) or abstract ideas (love, freedom).
 - Links: These connect the nodes and represent the relationships between the concepts by labelling.

+### **Softmax Output**
+- In the context of neural networks, is the result of applying the softmax function to the final layer of a network with multiple output classes.
+- This function takes a vector of real numbers as input and transforms them into a probability distribution across those classes.
+- **Multiple Classes:** Softmax is typically used in tasks where the network needs to classify an input into one of several discrete categories.     - Example: An image recognition model might have multiple classes for different objects (cat, dog, car, etc.).
+- **Probabilities:** Unlike the raw output values from the network, which might be simple scores, the softmax output gives you a probability for each class.
+These probabilities range between 0 and 1, and they all sum up to 1.
+- **Interpreting the Output:** The highest value in the softmax output represents the class that the network is most confident the input belongs to.
+The closer a value is to 1, the higher the confidence.
+Conversely, values closer to 0 indicate lower confidence.
+- For instance, imagine a softmax output vector: [0.1, 0.8, 0.1].
+Here, the second element (0.8) is the highest, suggesting the network is 80% confident the input belongs to class 2.
+The other classes have a much lower probability (10% each).

+**Why Softmax?**
+- **Clear Interpretation:** Softmax probabilities are easy to understand and interpret.
+You can see at a glance which class the network favours and how certain it is about its prediction.
+- **Comparison of Classes:** Softmax allows you to compare the likelihood of the input belonging to different classes.
+This is crucial for tasks where you need to know not just the most likely class, but also the confidence level in that prediction.
+- **In essence, softmax output provides a probabilistic interpretation of the network's final prediction, making it a valuable tool for tasks involving multi-class classification.**

 ### **Temperature**